WestleyArgentum/destringers-field-guide/field-guide/chapters/medical-kit-and-tools.md

 ### Optional, Helpful
+- Small Workstation Towel:
+	- Laying your tools out on a towel before you begin helps keep them clean and accessible.
 - Additional Manicure Set Tools:
 	- Thicker scissors, nail files, etc can be helpful when dealing with things like toenails that have grown around in a circle.
-- Small Workstation Towel:
-	- Laying your tools out on a towel before you begin helps keep them clean and accessible.
+- Warm Water With Bath Salts (in a Thermos):
+	- A warm foot bath can do wonders.
+- Triple Antibiotic Cream (without "pain reliever" additives):
+	- Antibiotics are a controversial topic.
+Human overuse of antibiotics is, arguably, extremely dangerous.
+Depending on where you live you may or may not be allowed to purchase them.
+Do some research and decide what you think.
+	- Oil based ointments generally should not be used (oil and feathers do not mix), but antibiotic creams (water based) are safe.
 - Cotten Swabs:
 	- Useful for applying styptic powder, antibiotics, etc, into crevices cut by string.
-- Warm Water With Bath Salts (in a Thermos):
-	- A warm foot bath can do wonders.
 - Headlamp:
 	- A small light can be very useful on days / places with less-than-ideal illumination.
 	- Make sure not to shine bright led lights into a pigeon's eyes – keep their head tucked in a sock or towel.